aposapostolakis/Semiconductor-Superlattice/README.md

 Semiconductor Superlattice miniband-structure analysis

 This repository contains GNU Octave programs for analyzing semiconductor superlattice structures.
 The provided programs can calculate Bloch functions, energy miniband dispersion, and widths of minibands.
-Currently, the code calculates the widths of the first three minibands, but it can be easily extended to handle higher minibands.
+Currently, the code calculates the widths of the first three minibands, but it can be easily extended to handle higher minibands.The initial purpose of this project is to compare its findings with another method, which relies on the transfer matrix method in the Wannier function basis.

 **Methodology**:
 The method employed in this analysis involves discretizing the time-independent Schrödinger equation (TISE) into a matrix problem [1, 2].
 This approach allows for efficient computation of the energy miniband dispersion and widths of minibands in semiconductor superlattice structures.